 Systems and Synthetic Metabolism

-Dr. Arren Bar-Even and his group study the biochemical logic and design principles of metabolic pathways and their applications in metabolic engineering of microbes.
+The Group “Systems and Synthetic Metabolism” studies the biochemical logic and design principles of metabolic pathways and their applications in metabolic engineering of microbes.
 The group focuses on engineering synthetic alternatives to central metabolic pathways, aiming to uncover optimality in metabolic designs and to offer novel solutions for humanity’s needs in chemical and energy production.

 In recent years we have witnessed a renaissance in metabolic research.
 Many current research efforts attempt to address emerging grand challenges in sustainable energy, green chemistry and pharmaceuticals by tinkering with central and secondary metabolism.
 Deep understanding is essential for all these efforts: in order to study, manipulate or redesign metabolism one must gain a solid grasp of the biochemical principles governing it.

 Why metabolic pathways are structured the way that they are?
 Which biochemical constraints are responsible for the fact that different organisms use different pathways?
 Is the conservation of metabolic pathways throughout the tree of life a sign of their optimality, or rather an indication of a frozen accident taking place near the origin of life?
 We try to tackle these questions by studying, computationally and experimentally, the different components of metabolic pathways (enzymes, metabolites, etc.) and the different elements that affect their function (thermodynamics, kinetics, stability, reactivity, etc.)